by Will Liangco

 “Joolez”—the nickname alone makes my skin crawl—is a notorious character this side of the university.
 The way he massages his moustache as he listens to our compositions, or how he smiles and shows-off his nicotine-stained teeth to charm my vulnerable jailbait classmates, or grunts to express annoyance at the cheap twist at the end of a short story.
 He likes wearing a thin, fitting, green polo every day, making no effort to hide the beer belly and the beginning gynecomastia of a middle-aged professor.
 Two things disqualify him, though, from being a total gin-guzzling, gun-waving kontrabida side kick caricature—he speaks perfect English in a soothing, almost hypnotic voice, and he doesn’t wear Saudi-gold jewelry around his neck.

-“Joolez obviously reminds her of her father,” Rocky—one of my chinito, Lacoste-T-shirt wearing, etc etc blockmates once told me as we were queuing for isaw near Ilang-Ilang dormitory.
+“Joolez obviously reminds her of her father,” Tom—one of my chinito, Lacoste-T-shirt wearing, etc etc blockmates once told me as we were queuing for isaw near Ilang-Ilang dormitory.
 “She obviously misses her father back in Naga.
-She must have never left town before going to college so he could be playing her unhealthy cathexis-tether object of fascination encroaching on…”– Rocky is a psychology major, and he really takes these terms to heart.
-“All these activisms,” Rocky continued, “these memberships in cultural organizations, these participations in street children, stray animals, and battered women fund-raising events; all those books she lugs around with the cover on display for everyone to see, faux-academic literature about martial law and the suppression of the freedom of the press, all those….”
-Presently Rocky is still in that isaw line ranting and spewing his psychological anamnesis of Anna Marie for anyone interested to listen, while I am finishing this cigarette as I sit on the terrace of Kalayaan Dorm, alone, wracking my brain, and asking why, on three separate occasions, at 6 pm, I’ve seen Anna Marie Delos Santos—precocious, beautiful, strong—walking up the stairs of the Faculty Center to enter the room of one greasy, fetid-breathed Joolez Dimatulac.
+She must have never left town before going to college, so he could be playing her unhealthy cathexis-tether object of fascination encroaching on…”– Tom is a psychology major, and he really takes these terms to heart.
+“All these activisms,” Tom continued, “these memberships in cultural organizations, these participations in street children, stray animals, and battered women fund-raising events; all those books she lugs around with the cover on display for everyone to see, faux-academic literature about martial law and the suppression of the freedom of the press, all those….”
+Presently Tom is still in that isaw line ranting and spewing his psychological anamnesis of Anna Marie for anyone interested to listen, while I am finishing this cigarette on the terrace of Kalayaan Dorm, alone, wracking my brain, and asking why, on three separate occasions, at 6 pm, I’ve seen Anna Marie Delos Santos—precocious, beautiful, strong—walking up the stairs of the Faculty Center to enter the room of one greasy, fetid-breathed Joolez Dimatulac.

 “You guys better listen,” Joolez exclaims.
 “I’ve read The Whimsicalization of Ever: In Praise of the Burning Bush, and Anna Marie’s baby is fantastic!”
 Ten pairs of eyeballs make all sorts of calisthenics, ten eye brows shoot into outer space.